How do you recruit?

 - Etc.

-Those that do show up are committed and perform above expectations.
-Note that Eddy is an extremely empowering manager, trusting people to an extreme extent.
-And it pays, as they are known for being the ‘home care nurses that care more’.
+Note that Eddy is an empowering manager, trusting people to an extreme extent.
+And this pays, as they are known for being the ‘home care nurses that care more‘.

 Wow… passion and excellence woven into what I would call ‘viral interviewing’.